wp-plugins/video-list-manager/readme.txt

 * Display videos
 * Support Youtube, Vimeo, Dailymotion Video
-* Using colorbox jquery as a lightbox effect for showing video
+* Using colorbox jquery as a lightbox effect
 * Support 5 colorbox skins
 * Fit all layouts